A successful job search requires a proactive and strategic approach. The CDC can help you:

 Transitioning to Professional Employment

 Transitioning from college to your first professional position is very similar to the transition from high school to college.
 You will need to acclimate to the new environment, new people and new rules.
 During this time you will learn much about yourself, your skills and your job, as well as lay the foundation for your professional growth and advancement.
-Click here for more tips on handing this transition.
+Click here for more tips on handling this transition.